nuvolaris/nuvolaris-testing/README.md

+# Setting up the nuvolaris-testing environment

+Since we are testing in many clouds and environments, test setup is pretty compilcated.
+Details are in [this document](SETUP.md), please read it carefully...

+# Nuvolaris 3.0.0 "Morpheus" Testing
 <img height="180" src="img/morpheus.png">

 Welcome to the Nuvolaris "Morpheus" release challenge!

 The goal of the challenge is to pass all the tests in the grid, using GitHub Actions.

-# Nuvolaris 0.3 "Morpheus" Testing

 ## Acceptance Test Status: 103/103
 <img src="img/progress.svg" width="60%">